• Main Menu

 Overview

-• Parochial references such as ‘this country’, ‘our legal system’, and so on should be avoided.
-Be specific in identifying people, places, institutions, and other entities in full so it is clear for international readers.
+• Parochial references—such as ‘this country’, ‘our legal system’, ‘the Department of Education’, ‘the Constitution’, and so on—should be avoided.
+Be specific in identifying people, places, institutions, and other entities in full so it is clear for all readers.

 • No form of language or expression should be used that could be interpreted by a reader as being racist, sexist, derogatory of a particular religion or creed, or otherwise offensive.